 Of course this could require significant commitment from a variety of partners each with their own specific goals.
 That said, full service tour operators are perfectly positioned to claim this innovative approach for themselves beginning with their own most popular packages and then moving on to long tail products once ROI is proven and third parties can be brought on board.
 Measurement of success could easily be tracked through engagement with different pieces of a journey and the final purchase decision.
 A/B testing would enable a deeper understanding and enable further customization, and active customer interest levels into the appeal of specific VR elements would help companies to refine their product offerings.

-Then there’s the opportunity to lead the industry by owning the AR experience.
+Then there’s the opportunity to lead the tourism industry by owning the AR experience.

 Tour operators, online or offline guide publishers and national tourist bodies have yet to build comprehensive AR offerings which help the traveler to navigate, learn and share throughout every aspect of their journeys.
 Again a full start to finish experience would distance them from their competitors and provide a useful service.
 After all when it comes to AR (and VR), ROI is unquestionably linked to usage and engagement.
 If genuine value, rather than gimmickry is provided, consumers will be willing to pay.